Faculty: Faculty of Social Sciences

 Other degree options in the field of geography and environment at Mount Allison:

-- BA environmental studies (honours, major, minor)
+- Bachelor of Arts (BA), environmental studies (honours, major, minor)

-- BSc environmental science (honours, major, minor)
+- Bachelor of Science (BSc), environmental science (honours, major, minor)

 - Any degree, geographic information systems (minor)